Compare Health Insurance Plans

 Step 2: Estimate Medical Usage

-Low usage → Lower premium plans may work
+Low usage = lower premium plans may work

-Frequent usage → Better coverage may save money
+Frequent usage = better coverage may save money

 Step 3: Compare Total Cost

-Annual Premium + Deductible + Out-of-Pocket Maximum
+Use: Annual Premium + Deductible + Out-of-Pocket Maximum

 This gives a better picture of real financial exposure.